rohith788/auromation-script/Readme.md

 ### Notes

 * If you you encounter any errors reagarding the AWS credentials once you run the script, make sure you entered the correct credentials in the first part of this document.

+* Sometime, the users might not be ready to login to immediately.
+So if you face a permission denied error, try again after a few minutes.